phdsg/PvC/README.md

 # PvC Modules for [VCVRack](vcvrack.com)

-... is set of vcvrack modules that i created (mainly for my own use).
+... is set of VCVRack modules that i created (mainly for my own use).

-i'm new to the modular synthesis world, new to programming, new to github.
+I'm new to the modular synthesis world, new to programming, new to github.

-most of the modules here are modified versions of others or just simple tools/toys i wanted to have and programmed to learn something.
+Most of the modules here are modified versions of others or just simple tools/toys i wanted to have and programmed to learn something.